Please scroll down for submission guidelines.

 My book review will be succinct and honest.
 I’ll never try to degrade an author or their hard work, but we all have our own tastes, so please RESPECT MINE.
 Please remember that if you submit a book to a book blogger, you cannot tell them how to read it, or how it should have been read.
 Each person reads a book differently.

 Once reviewed, your book may appear on this blog and my Twitter.
-I post reviews on Goodreads, Amazon.co.uk and Amazon.com.
+I post reviews on Goodreads, and Amazon (please note I can no longer guarantee that Amazon will accept my reviews.)
 The review will read the same on all sites.
 How much you get out of this is up to you; if you interact with readers who “like” and comment about the review on my blog or the other sites, it all helps.
 If you’re proud of your review, from either me or the team, it helps if you re-blog, re-tweet and share on all your social networks sites.

 Incidentally, once a post goes live on my blog it’s “hot” for no more than a week or so; do not ask me to add a line or link to a post older than a week as it probably won’t get visited again.
 If you have something new going on with your book or its promotion and you’d like me to help you out again, why not write your own post on the matter which I can copy and paste into a post for you?
 I’m happy to help authors who continue to support me, and we’ll build a small working relationship.
 By supporting me, I mean taking an interest in the blog, and helping to share the posts.